asciamanna/asciamanna.github.io/_drafts/misconceptions-of-pair-programming.md

 These teams reserve pair programming for very specific circumstances, like onboarding a new developer or helping a teammate out when that person gets stuck on their work.
 They avoid it in the typical day-to-day work favoring working alone over working collaboratively.

-I've heard teams who selectively pair program make remarks like *"we wouldn't pair on everything...only when it makes sense, where it is appropriate"* insinuating that pairing more often then what they feel is correct is somehow unprofessional.
+I've heard teams who selectively pair program make remarks like *"we would never pair on all of our work...only when it makes sense, where it is appropriate"* insinuating that pairing more often then what they feel is correct is somehow unprofessional.
 Unfortunately pairing when someone gets stuck is not how I define pair programming (and I think the XP founders would agree with me).
 I expect a high amount of collaboration on software teams and pairing on the day-to-day work is a way to achieve that.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Sometimes pair programming doesn&#39;t &quot;take&quot; -- most frequently when it&#39;s framed as one programmer helping out another who&#39;s struggling.</p>&mdash; Tim Ottinger (@tottinge) <a href="https://twitter.com/tottinge/status/916016522388135936?ref_src=twsrc%5Etfw">October 5, 2017</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>